yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 #### Enabler & Platformers
 This bit is a little more complicated but in some ways is more important than the first, so I'm actually going to offer an example in this case.

-Bryce Lynch is a well-known reviewer of RPG products, posting under the blog Ten Foot Pole.
-His reviews lean towards the mean-spirited, as do many of his fans.
-To my knowledge he has never espoused views that would place him in the first category, but he _actively_ and unabashedly platforms some of those same people.
-He does this by allowing these bad actors to fill his comment section with vitriol and hyperbole, and even occasionally by reviewing these bad actor's products.
+I'm confident that the majority of folks reading this blog are familiar with the review website tenfootpole.org.
+I doubt anyone would disagree that the reviews there lean towards the mean-spirited, as do many of the comments below each review.
+To my knowledge, the website or its owner have never espoused views that would place it in the first category.
+However, the website _actively_ and unabashedly platforms many, many deplorable people by allowing these bad actors to fill up the site's comment section with their vitriol and hyperbole and by reviewing these bad actor's products.
+That place is a den of snakes.

 If a user on the Discord/Discourse server was to link to this particular website, it would not result in a ban, nor would the link be taken down.

 **HOWEVER**